The 2014 INSPIRE! Creative Geographic Education in Georgia Award Competition

 Check back in the September, as we announce the 2015 Competition!
 The Georgia Geographic Alliance at Georgia State University is pleased to announce this competition to inspire and promote creative approaches to geographic education and place-based learning across the state of Georgia!
 This program would not be possible without the generous financial support of the National Geographic Education Foundation.

-Program Description: The Georgia Geographic Alliance at Georgia State University invites proposals for its 2014 “Inspire!
-Creative Geographic Education in Georgia Award” Competition.
-Up to four awards at a maximum of $500 per proposal will be awarded pending budgetary approval, availability of funds, and quality of submissions to support creative activities/lessons/approaches to geographic education and/or place-based learning that engage K-12 students in understanding core geographic concepts and principles as they connect to the Georgia Performance Standards.
+Program Description: The Georgia Geographic Alliance at Georgia State University supports the 2014 “Inspire!
+Creative Geographic Education in Georgia Award” Competition with three awards at $500 each.
+The competition supports creative activities/lessons/approaches to geographic education and/or place-based learning that engage K-12 students in understanding core geographic concepts and principles as they connect to the Georgia Performance Standards.
 The goals of this award program are to: 1) inspire future geographers, youth, educators, and educational partners around the state to explore geographic concepts; 2) highlight the creativity of Georgia’s best geography teachers and students; and 3) promote innovative approaches to geographic education that can serve as models for other Georgia educators and students.

 Questions: Questions about this award competition can be directed to Dr. Timothy L. Hawthorne, State Coordinator and Director of Research for The Georgia Geographic Alliance.
 Email: email@example.com or phone at 404.413.5771.